Messy Tester's Feedback

 We asked our testers to compare Messy Clear to other 104 clears.
 [Please note that the variety of responses below were in regards to the same batch of Clear.]

-“I had just discovered this clear after I got fed up with the Italian clears while they're good for utilitarian applications, it's not really a nice optical clear.
+“I had just discovered this clear after I got fed up with the Italian clears.
 So, having had some time to work with CiM's, I prefer it the most because of its clarity and affordability.
 I have never found it to bubble or boil.
-It also doesn't scum after working for a long time I tend to work beads for at least 45 minutes or more.” – Renee Wiggins
+It also doesn't scum after working for a long time [I tend to work beads for at least 45 minutes or more].” – Renee Wiggins

 “The clear is awesome, especially the stringers for encasing – doesn’t boil, few bubbles, great to melt.
 The Moretti super clear is good as well, but I love the smaller size of Messy Clear.” – Donna Dorman